ariga/atlas-provider-ef/README.md

 ### Usage

-Once you have the provider tool and Atlas configured, you can use it to manage your database schema.
+Once you have the provider tool and Atlas configured, you can use them to manage your database schema.

 #### Apply